apify/actor-whitepaper/README.md

 ### Continuous integration and delivery

 The source code of the Actors can be hosted on external source control systems like GitHub or GitLab, and integrated to CI/CD pipelines.
-The implementation details are not part of this Actor specification.
+The implementation details, as well as details of the Actor build and version management process, are beyond the scope of this whitepaper.

 ### Actorizing existing code